Start knitting today! A complete guide to knitting for beginners

 Yes, every knitter needs one of these!
 Use it to pick up dropped stitches and more.

-We have some great patterns to get you started on your knitting journey!
-Find more first project ideas in our beginner knitting patterns collection.
+We have some great patterns to get you started as you learn to knit!
+Find more first project ideas in our beginner knitting patterns collection, but first take a look at our top knitting for beginners patterns.

 1. Garter stitch cowl